rybak/atlassian-tweaks/README.md

 Hides the "precursor" banner at the top of Confluence which takes up vertical space in cases when it is almost never used.

+This style supports both Confluence Server and Confluence Cloud.

 https://github.com/rybak/atlassian-tweaks/raw/main/confluence-hide-banner.user.css

 ### Better monospace